kevidg/securemessenger/README.md

 - 🖥️ Terminal-based user interface
 - 💾 Optional message saving to a file
 - ⚠️ Robust error handling
-- 🧠 Dynamic memory management for buffers

 ## 🚀 How It Works

-1. Launch the app with the recipient's IP address as a command line argument.
-2. If the recipient is online and running the app:
+1. Launch one terminal as server <-s> use -n to set the user name
+2. Launch another terminal as client <-c> use -n to set the user name
    - A secure key is exchanged using Diffie-Hellman.
    - Messages are encrypted and transmitted via AES.
-3. On exit, users may choose to save the chat log to a file.
+3. On exit, </quit> users may choose to save the chat log to a file.

 ## 🛠️ Requirements